 What is Lumbo-sacral Stenosis?

-Lumbo-sacral stenosis is the narrowing of the vertebral canal in the lower back effecting the nerves of the lower back, pelvis, and tail regions.
-It is usually associated with a variety of neurological signs ranging from pain to paralysis.
+Lumbo-sacral Stenosis, also referred as lumbo-sacral instability, is a condition that causes narrowing of the vertebral canal in the back through which the spinal cord and nerves pass through.
+As a result, this condition places pressure on these nerve and is associated with a variety of neurological signs ranging from pain to paralysis.
+This condition is more common in dogs but rare in cats.

-This condition may be either congenital or acquired.
-The breeds with a congenital likelihood are noted below.
-The acquired lumbo-sacral stenosis is the result of aging and associated degenerative changes to the vertebral canal, muscles and connective tissue of the vertebra.
-In either case, these changes lead to the narrowing of the spinal canal and subsequent pressure on the spinal cord and nerves.
+This condition may be either acquired or congenital, but no specific feline breeds have been identified.
+The acquired form is the result of aging and associated degenerative changes to the vertebral canal, muscles and connective tissue of the vertebra.
+In the congenital form, a cat is born with this spinal abnormality.

-How do I know if my dog has Lumbo-sacral Stenosis?
+How do I know if my cat has Lumbo-sacral Stenosis?

-Depending upon the severity of the pressure on the nerves and spinal cord, the signs include lower back pain, hind limb lameness, muscle wasting, urinary or fecal incontinence, self mutilation, among others.
-Since there are other conditions that can cause these signs, it is important for your veterinarian to perform a thorough examination and take radiographs of the pelvic region.
-The examination findings in conjunction with the radiographs will be the first indication that lumbosacral stenosis exists.
-Additional testing, usually done by a boarded neurologist, radiologist, or surgeon, may include myelography, MRI, CAT scans, etc.
+Depending upon the severity of the pressure on the nerves and spinal cord, the signs include pain in the lower back and/or hind legs, reluctance to jump up on furniture or climb stairs, hind limb lameness, carrying the tail low, muscle atrophy, urinary or fecal incontinence and constipation.
+In some instances, self-mutilation may occur as the cat tries to combat the pain.
+Since many of these signs are linked to other conditions, it is important for your veterinarian to perform a thorough physical examination and take radiographs of the spine and pelvis to accurately identify Lumbo-sacral Stenosis.
+Additional testing, usually done by a boarded neurologist, radiologist, or surgeon, may include myelography, MRI and CAT scans.

 What can I do about Lumbo-sacral Stenosis?

-Is there anything I can do to prevent my pet from getting Lumbo-sacral Stenosis?
+Is there anything I can do to prevent my cat from getting Lumbo-sacral Stenosis?

 Are there certain breeds that get Lumbo-sacral Stenosis more often?